Spectral Condition for $\mu$P under Width-Depth Scaling: Spectral Condition for General Residual Networks

 where we assumed $\|\vx\|_{\normrms}=\Theta(1)$.
 Thus, choosing $\alpha_0\|\mW_0\|_{\normrms}, \alpha_0\|\vb_0\|_{\normrms}=\Theta(1)$ ensures $\|\vh_0(\vx)\|_{\normrms}=\Theta(1)$.

 \paragraph{Hidden layers.} Expanding the residual recursion yields

 Applying subadditivity, we can estimate their order as

 Since we have $\|\vh_0(\vx)\|_{\normrms}=\Theta(1)$, it suffices to ensure other terms are $\mathcal{O}(1)$ for any $s\in[L]$ to preserve $\|\vh_s(\vx)\|_{\normrms}=\Theta(1)$.
-Under i.i.d.\ zero-mean Gaussian initialization, the summands are independent zero-mean random vectors, so the RMS norm of their sum (standard deviation) scales with the square root of the sum of their squared RMS norms (variance) (see Theorem~3.3.1 in~\citet{hdp}).
+Under i.i.d.\ zero-mean Gaussian initialization, the summands are approximately independent zero-mean random vectors~\citep{TP4,TP-6,completep}, so the typical squared RMS norm of their sum scales as the sum of the squared RMS norms (see Theorem~3.3.1 in~\citet{hdp}).
 Therefore, we can obtain